IVENEND/Regnum-Germaniae/README.md

 # [WIP] Regnum Germaniae

 Regnum Germaniae is an "overhaul" ruleset mod focus on (but not limit to) history of germany and holy roman empire.
-Please notice that the mod is still in early development stage, and has many placeholder things.

 # Planned features